telepath/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 A regular expression to determine if an event must be discarded.

--  For ``inspector``, it requires a mandatory ``field`` attribute.
+-  For ``inspector``, it requires a mandatory ``field`` attribute which must be present in the fetched event and relative to it.
 The regex is applied to the event field specified with this attribute.
 -  For ``cloudwatchlogs``, the ``field`` attribute is optional.
 You can omit it, for example, when monitoring Cloudwatch logs in JSON format and plain text.

 +--------------------+----------------------------------------+